dapp-org/dappsys-v2/readme.md

 A simplified and modernized dappsys contract library.

+**WARNING**: This is still very much a work in progress.
+Do not use these contracts in production!

 - `auth.sol`: auth with `rely` / `deny`
 - `math.sol`: fixed point numeric routines
 - `token.sol`: a minimal mintable / burnable erc20 with `permit`